2022 Lausitzring DTM round

 The 2022 Lausitzring DTM round was a motor racing event for the Deutsche Tourenwagen Masters held between 21–22 May 2022.
 The event, part of the 36th season of the DTM, was held at the Lausitzring in Germany.

+For this round, the alternate (and much faster) 4.601 km (2.860 mi) version of the full Grand Prix course was used with Turn 1 being the banked oval turn instead of the usual sharp left turn after the pits.